 Population pharmacokinetics analyses in patients with hemophilia A showed that race did not affect the pharmacokinetics of emicizumab.
-No dose adjustment is required for this demographic factor.

 3.3 PRECLINICAL SAFETY

 Preclinical data reveal no special hazards for humans based on studies of acute and repeated dose toxicity, including safety pharmacology endpoints and endpoints for reproductive toxicity.